dzurny/dzurny_gravedigging/README.md

 ## Support

 For support, please create an issue on the GitHub repository.
-Please note, blacklist the dzurny_gravesigging:giveitem trigger.
+Please note, blacklist the dzurny_gravedigging:giveitem trigger.
 ## License

 Feel free to do whatever you want with this script.